 Alumni seeking to honor Professor D.V.
 (Lou) Kerig created an endowed scholarship fund.
 Two scholarships will be awarded to students who are in the upper 50% of their class, have financial need, and have excelled in Evidence.

-This scholarship will be awarded to a student who has previous experience in the work place and is wishing to obtain a law degree to enhance their skills or make a career change.
-Priority for this scholarship will be given to an evening or part-time student.
+This scholarship will be awarded to a student who is in the work place or in the military and is wishing to obtain a law degree to enhance their skills or make a career change.
+Priority will be given to a part-time student.

 Mary and Alan Schulman Scholarship

-Students qualifying for this scholarship will be in the top half of the class and they must contribute to the diversity of the law school generally because of their socio-economic background, life experiences, personal circumstances or other obstacles they may have overcome.
+Students qualifying for two scholarships will be in the top half of the class and they must contribute to the diversity of the law school generally because of their socio-economic background, life experiences, personal circumstances or other obstacles they may have overcome.

 Michael Konz Memorial Scholarship